 The aim is to increase employees' awareness of compliance-relevant topics and thus to improve their sensitivity to the issue in day-to-day business.
 Overall, the training measures are divided into mandatory courses and occasional measures.
 They fall under the responsibility of the compliance function, which also runs some of them.
-The training courses include statutory obligatory measures on the basis of the German Securities Trading Act (Wertpapierhandelsgesetz, WpHG), German Money Laundering Act (GwG) and the German Federal Data Protection Act (BDSG), the Minimum Requirements for Risk Management (MaRisk), information security and rules arising from those (this applies accordingly to comparable rules of the legal systems applicable to the foreign branches), such as training courses in conjunction with topics relevant to information security.
+The training courses include statutory obligatory measures on the basis of the German Securities Trading Act (Wertpapierhandelsgesetz, WpHG), German Money Laundering Act (GwG) and the German Federal Data Protection Act (BDSG), information security and rules arising from those (this applies accordingly to comparable rules of the legal systems applicable to the foreign branches), such as training courses in conjunction with topics relevant to information security.